Back to Clinical Trials

 - * Cohort B-2 and B-3: Histologically documented urothelial carcinoma, not previously treated with enfortumab vedotin (EV).
 Patients with resectable, locally advanced urothelial carcinoma are ineligible.
 Must have had progression or recurrence of urothelial cancer during or following receipt of most recent therapy.

-- * Cohort B-4: Histologically confirmed non-mucinous epithelial ovarian, fallopian tube, or primary peritoneal cancer that is Stage III or IV according to the International Federation of Gynecology and Obstetrics (FIGO) or tumor, node and metastasis staging criteria that recurred after or has been refractory to prior therapy.
+- * Cohort B-4: Patients with histologically confirmed non-mucinous epithelial ovarian, fallopian tube, or primary peritoneal cancer that is Stage III or IV according to the International Federation of Gynecology and Obstetrics (FIGO) or tumor, node and metastasis staging criteria that have progressed following prior therapy.

-- * Cohort B-5: Breast cancers that have been confirmed negative for estrogen receptor (ER) and progesterone receptor (PR) and negative for human epidermal growth factor receptor 2 (HER2) (i.e., triple-negative) that have recurred after or has been refractory to prior therapy.
+- * Cohort B-5: Patients with triple-negative breast cancer confirmed negative for estrogen receptor (ER) and progesterone receptor (PR) and negative for human epidermal growth factor receptor 2 (HER2) (i.e., triple-negative) that have progressed following prior therapy.

-- * Cohort B-6: Histologically confirmed non-small cell lung cancer (NSCLC) with no actionable mutations, such as Epidermal Growth Factor Receptor (EGFR) mutation, anaplastic lymphoma kinase (ALK) fusion oncogene, or ROS1 that recurred after or has been refractory to prior therapy.
+- * Cohort B-6: Patients with histologically confirmed non-small cell lung cancer (NSCLC) with no actionable mutations, such as Epidermal Growth Factor Receptor (EGFR) mutation, anaplastic lymphoma kinase (ALK) fusion oncogene, or ROS1 that have progressed following prior therapy.

 - * Cohort B-7: Locally advanced or metastatic, histologically confirmed urothelial (transitional cell) carcinoma, ineligible for cisplatin, no prior systemic anticancer treatment for advanced urothelial carcinoma.

-- * Cohort C renal insufficiency cohort: Patients with histologically documented urothelial carcinoma that recurred after or has been refractory to prior therapy.
+- * Cohort C renal insufficiency cohort: Patients with histologically documented urothelial carcinoma, ovarian, triple negative breast, or non-small cell lung cancer that have been previously treated with a locally approved therapy.

 Key Exclusion Criteria (all patients):